jbloomfield1/DiscoSaveEdit/README.md

 ***Disclaimer***
 This is LITERALLY my first program of any kind.
 I hyperfocused learning C# for 2 days while on lisdexamfetamine (very disco, but I have an Rx, so chill), and this is my first project.
-Feel free to take the code, and do whatever you want weith it.
+Feel free to take the code, and do whatever you want with it.
 I may add more features, or this may be the end of it.
 Use it at your own risk.
 ****************